 Indeed, it seems as if this SIM accessibility was a problem for whoever used the phone before me, as the hole had a tatty and worn look to it, like it had been hand-drilled with a Black and Decker and a cheap drill bit.

-This is the only external sign that we're dealing with a new manufacturer's first attempt at a high-quality smartphone.
+This is the only external sign that you're dealing with a new manufacturer's first attempt at a high-quality smartphone.